CANADA | CHINA | INDIA | SOUTH AFRICA

 Kalyanaraman Kumaran, DM, FFPH

-Head of Epidemiology Research Unit and Senior Scientist, CSI Holdsworth Memorial Hospital, Mysore; Associate Professor, MRC Lifecourse Epidemiology Unit, University of Southampton, UK; Affiliation: CSI Holdsworth Memorial Hospital, Mysore, India and University of Southampton, UK; HeLTI Role: Lead PI, HeLTI-India Team
+Head of Epidemiology Research Unit and Senior Scientist, CSI Holdsworth Memorial Hospital, Mysore; Professor, MRC Lifecourse Epidemiology Unit, University of Southampton, UK; Affiliation: CSI Holdsworth Memorial Hospital, Mysore, India and University of Southampton, UK; HeLTI Role: Lead PI, HeLTI-India Team

 Dr. Kumaran has a background in epidemiology and public health.
 His research focuses on the developmental origins of health and disease, with a specific interest in the development of public health interventions.
 He is involved in the follow-up of two pre-conceptional micronutrient supplementation trials and in the longitudinal follow up of a number of birth cohorts in India that have investigated associations of maternal nutrition with growth and neurodevelopment in the offspring.